joeg2101/gitlabhq/doc/install/installation.md

     # Configure Redis connection settings
     sudo -u git -H cp config/resque.yml.example config/resque.yml

-    # Change the Redis socket path if you are not using the default Debian / Ubuntu configuration
-    sudo -u git -H editor config/resque.yml

 **Important Note:** Make sure to edit both `gitlab.yml` and `unicorn.rb` to match your setup.

 **Note:** If you want to use HTTPS, see [Using HTTPS](#using-https) for the additional steps.